 The solution fulfils the potential security requirements given in the key issues#2&3.
 This solution protects the MBS traffic in service layer between the MBSF-U in the operator domain and the UE.

 MUK is UE-specific key derived based on Kausf and Multicast_group_ID.
 K_group is a one-to-many key to protect the MBS traffic, and is distributed and updated in user plane in a secure way.

+This solution requires a new security protocol between the UE and the MBSF-C for mutual authentication and transport of the MBS keys.

 Editor’s Note: Further evaluation if FFS.